 1. Choose Your Event Type - Choose the category that best fits your event.
 This will help exhibitors find you in the marketplace!

 2. Basic Information - Add the name and location of your event.

 3. Region - Exhibitors can also find you in the marketplace by browsing by Region.
 If you aren't sure what region to choose, click the blue question mark to find out more about regional breakdowns on Event Hub.

 4. Duplicate a Previous Event Listing - This is a feature you can use next year to duplicate this year's event as a starting place!
 For now, leave this alone.

 Event Wizard: Create and Edit Your Showcase Page and Customize Your Application

 In this section, we will go through each tab in your Event Wizard Menu.
 Follow along step-by-step for instructions and best practices!

 If at any point you need to change the Basic Info you added when you created your event, you can go back to the Basic Information tab.

-While the information on the rest of the tabs will autosave, if changes are made here you will need to hit the Save button at the bottom of the page.
+If changes are made here you will need to hit the Save button at the bottom of the page.

 On this tab, you will be adding most of the information that will appear on your Showcase Page.
 Take your time and add as much information as possible to make your page interesting and appealing to exhibitors!